satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 The sample Web SDK application interacts with the Trusted Application sample and contains two demos:

-- Getting an anon application token from the Trusted Application
+- Get an anon application token from the Trusted Application
 - Getting an adhoc meeting URL from the Trusted Application
 - Using the anon application token to join Anonymously into a Skype for Business Online meeting
 - Enabling audio/video in an anonymously-joined Skype for Business Online meeting